Three Days and Three Nights

 This was not the sign his critics wanted.

-They wanted something to entertain and amaze them.
-They wanted to see a spectacular miracle coming from the heavens.
+They wanted to see something spectacular coming from the heavens.
 They wanted the sky above them to split open.

 Was the earth going to open up and swallow him alive?

-How were the religious leaders supposed to interpret this sign?
-Indeed how are we supposed to interpret this sign?
+How were they supposed to interpret this sign?
+And how should we?

-Many believers have concluded it refers to the length of time Yahshua/Jesus would be dead for.
-The only problem with this theory is that Yahshua was dead for 1 full day and 3 hours not 3 days.
+Many have concluded it refers to the length of time Jesus would be dead for.
+The only problem is, he was not dead for 3 days and 3 nights but only 1 day and 2 nights.